luiscruz/course_sustainableSE/2026/p1_measuring_software/g15_zip_comparison.md

 ## Threats to validity

 Our experiment ran on a single machine (AMD Ryzen 7 4800H), so absolute numbers are hardware-specific; we expect relative rankings to hold.
 Synthetic test files have different entropy profiles than real-world data, especially PDFs.
 The experiment ran for approximately 12 hours in total (including cooldown periods between runs), making some thermal drift unavoidable despite our cooldown mechanisms.
+We tested individual files rather than mixed-content archives; folder-level compression may introduce additional overhead from file system metadata and directory traversal that we did not measure.
 RAPL measures only CPU package energy, missing memory and disk I/O. Because zstd finishes so much faster, it allows these other components to return to a low-power idle state sooner (a pattern sometimes called "race to sleep").
 This means zstd's true system-wide energy advantage is likely even larger than our CPU-only measurements suggest.

 ## Conclusion

 "Which compression tool should I use?" is the wrong question.
 The right one is "what am I compressing?"
 For text-like workloads that dominate most software pipelines, zstd at fast level gives good compression at 85-96% less energy than 7-Zip and 69-84% less than gzip, with nearly the same output size.
 For raw binary data, 7-Zip's LZMA2 does work that simpler algorithms genuinely can't, and its energy premium buys meaningful compression.
 For anything already compressed, the most energy-efficient option is the simplest: don't compress it again.

 Sometimes the greenest optimization isn't a smarter algorithm.
 It's just picking the right tool for the job, or deciding not to run the job at all.